andyperlitch/The-Bland-Framework/README.md

 # The Bland Framework: A light-weight PHP Framework
 * * *

 I am not a PHP ninja.
-Pull at your own (extremely high) risk.
+Pull at your own risk.

 ## General Goals for the project:
 1. **Loose Coupling**